Veru, Inc. (VERU) CEO Mitchell Steiner on Q4 2020 Results - Earnings Call Transcript

 And what it has done is a whole world has moved away from I want to go to CVS and take two generic drugs with a copay, two, if I can punch a number in my phone, it can show up by Amazon the next day discretely, then that would be wonderful.
 And so you see a lot of these [Indiscernible] and other companies, get Roman and others, they are taking basically generic erectile dysfunction products and they are selling the hell out of them, okay.

 And for some of these groups, they are seeing $200 million to $300 million in revenue.
 I mean it's just unbelievable for what you and I would have call a generic product, okay.
-And so, there is a completely untapped group of men into the case of TADFYN, that if they have this available through telemarketing and it can be sent to their home discreetly, and we price it appropriately that's the key thing.
+And so, there is a completely untapped group of men into the case of TADFIN, that if they have this available through telemarketing and it can be sent to their home discreetly, and we price it appropriately that's the key thing.
 It's a whole new universe, okay.

 And if I would have told you I went with FC2 when we did marketing and selling with 12 salespeople, and they ran around there, visiting OB-GYN doctors, we got 400 prescriptions a month for 12 people.
 In telemedicine, I don't know, we just reported with 348,000 prescriptions in this past year and the year before that 158,000 prescriptions.
 You don't realize the power of the internet.

 And by the way, we don't spend anything, almost nothing on marketing and selling as a company.
 And so that money can go into drug development.
-So same thing with TADFYN, we don't have an appetite to set up a marketing and selling sales force to TADFYN.
-We think the advantage of TADFYN is going to be the discreteness, convenience, and being able to get it into telemedicine and not use our marketing and selling dollars to do that as a company and let our partners do that.
+So same thing with TADFIN, we don't have an appetite to set up a marketing and selling sales force to TADFIN.
+We think the advantage of TADFIN is going to be the discreteness, convenience, and being able to get it into telemedicine and not use our marketing and selling dollars to do that as a company and let our partners do that.

-And I can tell you, we're an active partner to discussions around TADFYN internationally and nationally and it'll be great for us.
+And I can tell you, we're an active partner to discussions around TADFIN internationally and nationally and it'll be great for us.
 Because again, we've got to keep your eye on the ball, which is the $6 billion market, $3 billion market with our prostate cancer and breast cancer products, and got to get those trials filled and get it done on time and hold bid.
-And so if the TADFYN to add a little extra cash to the pile of cash that we're accumulating so that we can keep this moving, I think it's attractive.
+And so if the TADFIN to add a little extra cash to the pile of cash that we're accumulating so that we can keep this moving, I think it's attractive.

 And basically we're almost there.
 And we also heard from the FDA that they're going to waive the fee, the PDUFA fee I think is the technical term for it.
 So the NDA, because we're a small company.
 So we're not going to even spend that filing fee for this product.
 So it's upside for us.